-After experiencing the loss of our grandparents and as our friends confront loss in their own lives, the shiva.com team came to an important realization - there was no single resource on the web with comprehensive information about understanding the shiva process, how to cope with loss, what to do during a shiva, and how to comfort family and friends.
-Determined to help others in the same situation, we set out to create a site that would bring together the best information, support systems and services to help individuals, both Jewish and non-Jewish, offer support and deal with their loss.
+After experiencing the loss of our grandparents and as our friends confront loss in their own lives, the shiva.com team came to an important realization: There was no single resource on the Web with comprehensive information about understanding the shiva process, how to cope with loss, what to do during a shiva, and how to comfort family and friends.
+Determined to help others in the same situation, we set out to create a site that would bring together the best information, support systems and services to help individuals -- both Jewish and non-Jewish -- offer support and deal with their loss.

 Today, shiva.com provides an easy-to-use, efficient resource to help family members, friends, colleagues and acquaintances honor the passing of loved ones.
 The site carefully blends centuries-old religious traditions with modern-day customs to help support, communicate and mourn.
-Shiva.com provides information as well as guidance about appropriate items to send and words to express condolences in a respectable and understanding way.
-The site additionally includes information about how and where to send messages, food, platters and donations, as well as a directory of trusted vendors to help reduce the stress that often comes with making arrangements.
+Shiva.com offers information as well as guidance about appropriate items to send and words to express condolences in a respectable and understanding way.
+The site additionally includes information about how and where to send messages, food, platters and donations, as well as a directory of trusted vendors to help reduce the stress that often comes with making such arrangements.

 Shiva.com was designed with a wide audience of users in mind.
 We understand that visitors to the site come from different religious backgrounds and perspectives on faith.
 Our goal is to provide useful and reliable information that is easy to understand no matter what your religious perspective.

 Our site is arranged around four topic areas: an educational Learning Center, a Support and Assistance Center, the National Jewish Memorial Wall, and a Yahrzeit Reminder.
-For each area of the site we collaborate with rabbis, temple administrators, psychologists and other qualified professionals to provide accurate information, guidance and services while also addressing the sensitive nature of our offerings.
+For each area of the site, we collaborate with rabbis, temple administrators, psychologists and other qualified professionals to provide accurate information, guidance and services while also addressing the sensitive nature of our offerings.

 Our educational Learning Center provides information about the customs and traditions of shiva and Jewish mourning including the mourning process, how to cope with loss, offering support to family and friends, and meaningful ways to honor the loved one’s memory.
 Information in the Learning Center is presented in a straightforward and factual manner.
-Where appropriate we offer perspectives on the various denominations or branches of Judaism, such as Conservative or Orthodox.
+Where appropriate, we offer perspectives on the various denominations or branches of Judaism, such as Conservative or Orthodox.
 By providing these differing perspectives, we offer insight into the ways to mourn or offer support based on the particular religious beliefs of the mourner.

 Shiva.com’s Support and Assistance Center helps with planning, participating in and making arrangements for a shiva.
 We are committed to forging relationships with trusted product and service providers in key cities throughout the country to help connect our visitors with trusted resources.
 Businesses in the directory are knowledgeable about the shiva process and respectful of the traditions of Jewish mourning.
 They have made a commitment to provide assistance with ordering food and related items, such as rentals and event staff, to lessen the burden on mourners.
 In addition, professional service providers in the directory, such as psychologists and rabbis, offer guidance and assistance to individuals throughout the mourning process.